sassoftware/sasoptpy/_sources/guide/sessions.rst.txt

 sasoptpy.Model(name='demo', session=saspy.SASsession(cfgname='winlocal'))

-It is possible to connect to a SAS session by using a configuration file
+You can connect to a SAS session by using a configuration file

 .. ipython:: python
    :suppress: